guillotinaweb/grange-schematic/README.md

 npm run guillotina
 ```

-The first time we do it, we have to create a container for our app (named `myapp` in this example):
+To create a new container for an app (named `myapp` in this example):
 ```bash
 curl -XPOST --user root:root http://127.0.0.1:8081/db -d '{
   "@type": "Container",